1. Getting started with Python#

 Python was designed and implemented by the Dutch programmer Guido van Rossum in the late 1980s.
-It is an immensely popular object-orientated programming language, particularly suitable for rapid prototyping.
+It is an immensely popular object-orientated programming language.
+Over the years, it proved particularly suitable for rapid prototyping.
 Its name is a tribute to the funniest British comedy troupe ever.
 We will surely be having a jolly good laugh[1] along our journey.

-We will be using the reference implementation of the Python language (called CPython[2]), version 3.10 (or any later one).
+In this course, we will be relying on the reference implementation of the Python language (called CPython[2]), version 3.11 (or any later one).

 Users of other operating systems can download Python from the project’s website or some other distribution available on the market, e.g., Anaconda or Miniconda.